lazuardinfl/kubernetes/README.md

 kubernetes bootstrap on bare metal
 - cluster node has public ip
-- cni with ipsec encryption
+- cni without encryption
 - csi with local storage
-- external load balancer
-- ingress with proxy protocol
+- external ingress mode
+- some pod to pod traffic encrypted with tls

+to achieve secure traffic, all nodes must behind same switch
+- virtual linux bridge like in Proxmox and VMware ESXi
+- real switch with same gateway on all node ip